optologic/device-tree-overlays-optologic/README.md

  - `verdin-imx8mp`

 These may be combined with the following OPTO Logic displays:
+ - `5-inch` with capacitive touchscreen
  - `7-inch` with capacitive touchscreen
+ - `10-inch` with capacitive touchscreen

+## Driver support

+Make that your Linux configuration enables, or includes as modules the following touchscreen drivers:

+- `ilitek_ts_i2c` for the 5-inch display
+- `ili210x` for the 7-inch and 10-inch displays

 ## Compiling with Yocto